bcaitech1/p3-mrc-team-ikyo/README.md

 ---

 ## 💻 Task Description
-> More Description Can be found at [AI Stages](http://boostcamp.stages.ai/competitions/31/overview/description)
+> More Description can be found at [AI Stages](http://boostcamp.stages.ai/competitions/31/overview/description)

-When you have a question like, "What is the oldest tree in Korea?"
-You may have asked it at a search engine.
+When you have a question like, "What is the oldest tree in Korea?", you may have asked it at a search engine.
 And these days it gives you an especially surprisingly accurate answer.
 How is it possible?

 Question Answering is a field of research that creates artificial intelligence model that answers various kinds of questions.
 Among them, Open-Domain Question Answering is a more challenging issue because it has to find documents that can answer questions only using pre-built knowledge resources.